Chapter 8 Travel by Air, Land & Sea

 - If sexually active, practice safe sex.

-- Report illness to ship’s infirmary and follow medical recommendations.
+- Report illness to ship’s medical center and follow medical recommendations.

 - Cramer EH, Slaten DD, Guerreiro A, Robbins D, Ganzon A. Management and control of varicella on cruise ships: a collaborative approach to promoting public health.
 J Travel Med.
 2012 Jul;19(4):226–32.